mmontefl/nuage-ospdirector/Documentation/5.4.1/README.rst

    |----------------+----------------------------------------------+-------------------------------------------------------------------------------------------+

-Phase 4.3: Modify the Overcloud Image
+Phase 4.3: Modify the Overcloud Image (optional)
 ++++++++++++++++++++++++++++++++++++++++

 In this phase, you modify the overcloud-full.qcow2 image with the required Nuage packages.